rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - Backup: A copy of data that can be used to restore the original data in case of loss or corruption
 - Archive: A copy of data that is stored for long-term retention and is not intended to be used for recovery purposes
 ### 3.3.12 Describe the need for version control and naming convention.
+- Version control: A system that allows software teams to keep track of changes over time.
+  - Allow for rollbacks when mistakes are made
+  - Promotes collaboration
+  - Eg: Git
+  - Related: Semantic versioning.
+Follows the style: Major.Minor.Patch.
+Hints to users the type of changes made in the software.

+- Naming convention: A set of rules for choosing the character sequence for identifiers
+  - Makes code more readable

 ### 3.3.13 Explain how data in Singapore is protected under the Personal Data Protection Act to govern the collection, use and disclosure of personal data.

 ## 3.4 Social, Ethical, Legal and Economic Issues